Jimmy Spithill: America's Cup

 In 2010, as skipper and helmsman for BMW Oracle Racing, Spithill was at the time the youngest ever winner of the America's Cup (30 years 7 months) until 2021 when Peter Burling at 30 years 2 months became the youngest skipper to win the America's Cup.
 Spithill was the helmsman and skipper for the challenging team BMW Oracle Racing 90 in the 2010 America's Cup.
 His yacht USA 17 beat the defending yacht Alinghi 5 by a considerable margin.
 Most observers stated that USA 17's rigid wing sail had given it a decisive advantage.

 He successfully defended in 2013, when Oracle Team USA came back from a −2 penalty score at the start (awarded due to illegal boat modifications in the prior America's Cup World Series) to win 9–8 against Emirates Team New Zealand on the final race.

 In the 2017 America's Cup defence held in Bermuda, he also led Oracle Team USA, but lost eight races to one.

 In March 2018, it was announced that Jimmy Spithill would join the Challenger of Record entry, Luna Rossa Challenge, for the 36th Americas Cup series.
 As one of two helmsmen, he steered the boat on starboard tack while Francesco Bruni steered the boat on port tack.
 Luna Rossa won the Prada Cup and lost in the Americas Cup Finals to Team New Zealand in March 2021.

 Following defeat in the 2024 Louis Vuitton cup final against Ineos Brittana he announced his retirement from Americas Cup racing.
+That same year, he became one of the co-founders of the Red Bull Italy SailGP Team, the Italian team competing in the SailGP championship, where he also took on the role of CEO.